Access to Work scheme

 • Employers with less than 10 staff

-• People changing jobs with a new employer
+• People changing jobs with a new employer.

-• Less than 50 staff ATW can pay up to 100% of the costs.
+• Under 50 staff, ATW can pay up to 100% of the costs.

-• 50 – 249 staff ATW can pay up to 80% of costs after the first £500 and up to £10,000.
+• From 50 to 249 staff, ATW can pay up to 80% of costs after the first £500 and up to £10,000.

 • 250 staff or more ATW can pay up to 80% of the costs above the first £1000 and up to £10,000.

-Change of Circumstances
+Change of circumstances

 If you are changing jobs but staying with the same employer, you should contact the ATW Operational Support Unit to discuss your claim and whether you need to make a change of circumstances.
 In addition to this, if your condition changes and this is impacting on the support you need through ATW, speak to your employer and contact the ATW team.

-How long does an Access to Work claim last?
+How long does a claim last?

-What do you do if you disagree with the decision?
+What if you disagree with the decision?

-Access to Work is a discretionary grant and not a statutory benefit which means there is no formal right of appeal.
+ATW is a discretionary grant and not a statutory benefit, which means there is no formal right of appeal.
 However, if you are unhappy with the decision that has been made, you are able to request a reconsideration of the decision.
-Contact the ATW Operational Support Unit and tell them you would like your case to be looked at again, your case will then be passed over to a Senior Case Officer for review.
+Contact the ATW Operational Support Unit and tell them you would like your case to be looked at again, your case will then be passed over to a senior case officer for review.
 This may not guarantee a change in decision but it is possible to escalate further.
-If you would like further information regarding this, please contact the Advice and Information Line on 0300 3030 111.

-If you would like any more information about reasonable adjustments or the Access to Work scheme, please watch our video below or see our other videos on Employment.
+Watch our video below or see our other videos on Employment.